jomarcardoso/brazilian-super-hero/README.md

 Roger looked at his friend laying, and he saw him dead.
 Does he really said that words?
 Roger has imagined this?
 That were the last words of Rafa?
+We can't we barely know the human know the human capabilities let alone of a prince.
+Are they able to speak in our after die?

-We can't we barely know the human capabilities let alone
+Doesn't matter what happen that moment, it's enough for Roger.

-The hatred of Roger turned into wrath, and he hold his hammer stronger than ever.
+The hatred of him turned into wrath, and he hold his hammer stronger than ever.
 His uncontrolled energy now is straight like an aura, in other words as angel.